cleanpaani/cleanpaani.github.io/tutorials/how-does-digital-signature-work.md

 description: Let us take a look at how digital signatures work in this tutorial and how they are used in enuring the identity of the signer and that the data has not been altered/tampered.
 ---

-You must  be familiar with a hand-written signatures that you might have used on contracts, wills, legal documents, etc. Each person creates a unique signature (his style!) which is then used as an unique identifier that proves that he has read and signed a document.
+You must  be familiar with hand-written signatures that are used on contracts, wills, legal documents, etc. Each person creates an unique signature which he/she uses to "sign" a document that proves that he has read and approved the contents of the document.

-There are two big problems with handwritten signatures:-
+There are two major problems with handwritten signatures:-
-- it can be forged (copied, duplicated)
+- they can be forged (copied, duplicated)
-- it is the same on every document - a will, or a bank slip, or a contract
+- the signature is the same on every document - a will, or a bank slip, or a contract.

 ### Digital Signature
 > A digital signature on the other hand,